a-eski/Franchiser/README.md

 ## How Franchiser Works

+Franchiser uses Playwright script 'franchiser.js' to download FDD documents from [docqnet.dfpi.ca.gov](https://docqnet.dfpi.ca.gov/search/).

+It stores the downloaded FDD's in the RawData folder.

+If needed you can prepend the FDD's with the year they are from using the python script 'franchiser.py'.

+## How to Use It

 ### Step 1

 * Create a JavaScript array of franchises you want to search for named franchises.